wschenk/willschenk.com/source/drafts/middleman-tricks-and-hacks.html.markdown

 = partial "post_list", :locals => {:page_articles => blog.articles[1..4], :no_date => true }
 ```

-and in the _articles_ I'm including draft posts for my own reference.
+and in the _articles_ I'm including draft posts for my own reference, and since they don't have a published date we need to check for that.

 ```haml
 = partial "post_list", :locals => {:page_articles => (drafts + page_articles)}
 ```

-The `_post_list.haml` file then has some runtime logic to show what it needs to.
+The `_post_list.haml` file then has some logic to show date headings based upon the published dates of the articles.
+(This assumes that the posts are sorted by time, either ascending or descending.)

 ```haml
 - last_date = nil